 Upon transfer from a regular full-time position to regular part time position, a maximum of 40 hours of accrued annual time may be carried over to a regular part-time position.
 All accrued annual time may carry over upon transfer from a regular part-time position to a regular full-time position.Employees must use all annual time during the fiscal year (July 1 to June 30) in which it is accrued.
 Under normal circumstances, employees may not carry over annual time across fiscal years.
 Any annual time that is not used by the end of each fiscal year is forfeited.

 Research Employees and Medical Residents Annual Time Accrual

 Full-time Research employees accrue annual time at the rate of 1.75 days per month.
 The accrual rate for full-time researchers does not change with years of service.
 Residents should consult the Resident Manual provided by the Office of Graduate Medical Education.

-Your supervisor must approve your scheduled annual time in writing, using a completed Paid Time Off Form, before it begins or be notified through established departmental procedures if you are not able to schedule the annual time beforehand.
-Upon your return from unscheduled annual time, you must complete a Paid Time Off Request Form for your supervisor’s signature.
+Your manager must approve your scheduled annual time in writing, using a completed Paid Time Off Request Form, before it begins or be notified through established departmental procedures if you are not able to schedule the annual time beforehand.
+Upon your return from unscheduled annual time, you must complete a Paid Time Off Request Form for your manager’s signature.
 Annual paid time can be taken in a minimum of one-hour increments (unless usage is concurrent with FMLA).